Who Is David Hasselhoff?

 Early Life and Career

-Actor, director, producer, musician.
-Born David Michael Hasselhoff on July 17, 1952 in Baltimore, Maryland.
+David Michael Hasselhoff was born on July 17, 1952 in Baltimore, Maryland.
 As a child, Hasselhoff and his family moved frequently and the relatively shy youngster became interested in acting, singing and dancing.
 He attended the Academy of Dramatic Arts in Michigan and the California Institute of the Arts in Valencia, California.
-In 1973, he landed a regular role on the soap opera, The Young and The Restless.
+In 1973, he landed a regular role on the soap opera The Young and The Restless.

 Night Rider and Baywatch